UQ Law School

-The UQ Law School is the law school of the University of Queensland in Brisbane, Australia.
-Founded in 1936, the school is the sixth-oldest law school in Australia and the oldest and most prestigious in Queensland.
-The school is currently the most-cited law school in Australia.
-Its alumni include six Australian High Court Justices including two Chief Justices of Australia.
+The UQ Law School (also known as TC Beirne School of Law) is the law school of the University of Queensland in Brisbane, Australia.
+Founded in 1936, UQ law school is the sixth oldest law school in Australia and the oldest operating in Queensland.

-The entering undergraduate class typically consists of about 200 LLB students per year (the smallest cohort of students among Go8 universities), and admission is highly competitive, with minimum selection thresholds ranging around ATAR 99.00-98.00 (OP 1–2).
-UQ Law additionally offers LLM, MICLaw, MICLaw/MCom, MIL, MIR/MIL, MPhil and PhD degrees.
-Though no exact figure can be found, the total student enrolment is estimated to be 1200–1650 students (with ~500 students, about 30% of the total student cohort).
+The entering undergraduate class of 2023 was approximately 67 students.
+To date, the school has nearly 3000 alumni.
+Additionally, UQ Law School offers LLM, MICLaw, MICLaw/MCom, MIL, MIR/MIL, MPhil and PhD degrees.

-The school, as part of the Faculty of Business, Economics and Law (BEL), works closely with several student associations including the University of Queensland Law Society Inc. (UQLS), the Justice and the Law Society (JATL) and the Australian Legal Philosophy Students Association (ALPSA).
+The ULS is home to one of Australia's largest academic law libraries called the Walter Harrison Law Library.
+The library was built almost 70 years ago in 1949.
+The school has over 93 professional and academic staff.
+According to the University of Queensland, 81% of 300 students who had graduated from UQ Law school in 2016 had current employment.

 History

 Although the Law School began properly teaching in 1936, a Faculty of Law was established pro forma with the foundation of the University of Queensland in 1911.
-This enabled the university to confer ad eundem gradum degrees, an honorary degree recognising the award given by another university, and Doctors of Laws honoris causa, recognising the contribution of selected persons toward the establishment of the university.
+This enabled the university to confer ad eundem gradum degrees, an honorary degree recognizing the award given by another university, and Doctors of Laws honoris causa, recognizing the contribution of selected persons toward the establishment of the university.

-A limited amount of law subjects began to be taught in 1926- when the first Garrick Professor of Law was appointed.
-However, this was under the ambit of the university's faculty of arts, as no law school had been properly established yet.
+A limited number of law subjects began to be taught in 1926 when the first Garrick Professor of Law was appointed.
+However, this was under the ambit of the university's Faculty of Arts, as no law school had been properly established yet.
 In 1935 Thomas Charles Beirne endowed the university with £20,000, enabling the university's senate to officially approve the law school on 10 May 1935.
 In May 1936, students commenced studies under the newly formed TC Beirne School of Law.

 Reputation and student achievements

-Since 1935, twenty-seven UQ Law graduates have won Rhodes scholarships.
+Since 1935, twenty-eight UQ Law graduates have won Rhodes scholarships.
 In 2020, two UQ law students won scholarships to study at the University of Cambridge.
 Eleven UQ Law students have won Fulbright Scholarships since 1955.
 Ten UQ Law students have won New Colombo Plan Scholarships or Mobility Grant Programs since 2014.

 The UQ School of Law is well regarded as one of the world's foremost law schools for mooting; significant mooting achievements include the following: